shabin5785/react-notes/Notes_1.md

 - connect, a higher order fn takes two args.
 First a fn( usually named mapStateToProps), is used to map state to props in a component.
 Second is used when a component doestn need state, but needs to send value as props to another component .This is also a fn, usually named mapDispatchToProps.

 - if state is a new object but all its properties are same with same value as old state, react will re render, cause its a new object.
 But if state is same object with different properties or values, react will not rerender.

+- reselect is a library that allows us to check state values and decide if new and old state have same value, then it can decide not to pass on new state , but send old state so that component is no re rendered .This is called as memoization.